rvalitov/widgetkit-slidesetlightbox/README.md

 ![Slidesetlightbox widget logo](https://raw.githubusercontent.com/wiki/rvalitov/widgetkit-slidesetlightbox/images/logo.png)
 # Overview
-**Slidesetlightbox** is an advanced version of [Slideset widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/slideset) for [Yootheme Widgetkit2](https://yootheme.com/widgetkit).
+**SlidesetEx** (formerly known as Slideset Lightbox) is an advanced version of [Slideset widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/slideset) for [Yootheme Widgetkit2](https://yootheme.com/widgetkit).
 After installation it becomes available in the Widgets list as a "native" widget and can be used as any other widget.

 ## Features
 ### Basic Features
 * **Present groups of images in sets** that you can loop through.
 * **Navigation controls and filters** - can apply different navigations and transitions, filter items by tag and display content items in an overlay.
+* **Compatible with Yootheme Pro** - you can use this widget with [Yootheme Pro](https://yootheme.com/pro/).
 * **Backward compatibility** - all other behavior, styling and features of the original [Slideset widget](http://yootheme.com/demo/widgetkit/joomla/index.php/home/slideset) are preserved.

 ### Unique Features